 Requirements for a DPIA

-It is up to you how you carry out a data protection impact assessment, but you must comply with a number of requirements:
+It is up to you how you carry out a DPIA, but you must comply with a number of requirements:

-- You assess the necessity of using personal data to reach your objective.
+- You assess the necessity of using personal data to reach your goal.

 - You assess if the breach of privacy is proportionate to reaching your objective.